 The Special Education program works with students that have identified special needs in academic areas.
 To qualify for this service, students must be referred for special testing and meet strict criteria.
-Special education teachers develop an individual educational plan iForward follows policies and procedures in alignment with the Grantsburg School District:

-(IEP) for each of these students with the help of parents/guardians and regular classroom teachers.
+Special education teachers develop an individual educational plan (IEP) for each of these students with the help of parents/guardians and regular classroom teachers.